working-group-two/docs.wgtwo.com/docs/oauth2-create-client-how-to.md

 1. Sign in at https://developer.wgtwo.com
 2. Create an organization
 3. Create a product
-4. Go to the clients tab, and click `CREATE NEW CLIENT`
+4. Go to the `Technical integration` tab, and click `ADD OAUTH CLIENT`

 If you are creating a product for subscribers, you will need to fill in your redirect URIs as you will be using OAuth 2.0's Authorization Code Flow.